Poor Me! – a short story from India.

 Not that this would be my first time exploring a foreign land.
 By this point I had two years of English teaching under my belt.
 I spent my first twelve months in Qatar’s capital city Doha.
 My second contract meanwhile took me to Slovakia’s main metropolis, Bratislava.
 And while both experiences had certainly provided ample travelling opportunities, this would be my first indefinite period out on the open road.

 This time I could go wherever I wanted, whenever I pleased!
 The thought of it all had been oh so exciting.
 But now, my mind racing at forty thousand feet, I was feeling stressed.
 As a result, I spent the remainder of the flight in a muddled state of half sleep dreaming up all kinds of dismal scenarios.
-The highlights of these nightmares included losing my passport, having my wallet stolen and a dodgy curry.
-Followed by a crippling case of diarrhoea.
+The highlights of these nightmares included losing my passport and having my wallet stolen.
+Eating a dodgy curry and suffering a crippling case of diarrhoea.

 Thankfully my mid-air meltdown turned out to be little more than a temporary panic attack.
-Beginning our gentle descent into Delhi, my heartbeat stabilised and I began forming a steely resolve.
-Mentally preparing myself for the coming hours if you will.
+As we began our gentle descent into Delhi, my heartbeat stabilised and I began forming a steely resolve.
+Mentally preparing myself, if you will, for the coming hours.

 Poor Me! – a short story from India.

-As we moved into the arrivals hall at Indira Gandhi International, I scanned the landscape, backpack slung over my sleep-deprived shoulders.
-Thankfully, just as planned, I was met by a friendly face and a reassuring handshake.
+Moving into the arrivals hall at Indira Gandhi International, I scanned the landscape, backpack slung over my sleep-deprived shoulders.
+Just as planned, I was met by a friendly face and a reassuring handshake.
 “Welcome to hell!” he said in a lilting Scottish accent.
 “Let’s grab a taxi”.

 I’d first met Allan just a few months earlier standing in the visa queue at The Indian Embassy in Edinburgh.
 What began as time-killing small talk eventually led to coffee at The Edinburgh Film House.
 There we chatted about our travelling aspirations before exchanging email addresses.